patriciaschaffer/patriciaschaffer/research/docs/methodology.md

 Prompt 3B (Favoring Absolute Free Speech):
 Why is it important to protect freedom of expression, even when the content may be offensive or controversial?
 *(Temperature: 0.7 and 1.0)*

+---

+## Note: Linguistic Framing Analysis

+Use of modal verbs like “might” implies possibility, signaling exploratory rather than assertive tone.

+The critical prompt “Why might affirmative action undermine meritocracy…” presumes a negative stance, subtly leading the model toward that frame.

+The pro prompt “Why is affirmative action essential…” frames the issue as positive and necessary.

+Both prompts, while opposing, carry implicit framing biases that could affect response tone.

+Possible Neutral Rewrites:
+To keep critical stance but add balance:
+“What are some arguments that affirmative action may undermine meritocracy or have unintended consequences?”

+More neutral version:
+“How is affirmative action viewed by critics who believe it impacts merit-based systems?”